Financial-Times/document-store-api/README.markdown

 Any fields that aren't supported will be ignored.
 NB: this response body is the same as the response for a GET to a content transformer.

 ## Content GET
+Make a GET request to `http://localhost:14180/content/{uuid}` with `Content-Type` set to `application/json`.

+Should return the json right in the format as you PUT it in.

+## Content Read GET
-Make a GET request to http://localhost:14180/content/{uuid} with Content-Type set to application/json.
+Make a GET request to `http://localhost:14180/content-read/{uuid}` with `Content-Type` set to `application/json`.

+Should return the json in the format of APIv2.

 ## Content DELETE
 Make a DELETE request to http://localhost:14180/content/{uuid} with Content-Type set to application/json.